 On other occasions we use to ride our bicycles to the parking area beside the East Strand.
 There we would race around the marked course that was used for occasional Go-Kart races.
 Or we played football on the packed sand of the beach.
 Afterwards, I had the gear-less struggle back up the hill to our farm.
 But the memories of that era are fond.

 After I dropped out of grammar school in 1963, I lost touch with my summer friends.
 David Hunter went on to Oxford to study law and ended up as a QC in Belfast and Dennis Green studied dentistry.
 I was once told that his practice was in Derry.
 After university, Derek Aiken joined his father’s timber business in Coleraine, but sadly died in 1991, at the much too early age of 44.
 I always visit his grave on my infrequent visits to the area.
 Martyn Lewis became a household celebrity, reading the BBC evening news for many years and later hosting his own television programs.
-Michael Moore became a local headmaster, as his father before him.
+Michael Moore qualified from Queens University with a PhD in Marine Biology and later became Professor Moore.
 I don’t know what ever happened to Nicholas Stevens-Hoare.
 I seem to remember that his father was in the military, so perhaps he relocated.

 And I don’t know what happened to my old bicycle.
 In the unlikely event that I should ever have another, I will insist on its having adequate gears, sufficient to enable a relatively easy ascent from Portrush up the hill to Islandflackey or the equivalent.